Reserve Your Spot with Confidence! Full Refunds with 24 Hrs Notice. Reschedule at any point, even after tour, if space allows!

 At its best, you’ll only pay about $24 per activity with this pass.

-While that would obviously be a great deal for services $40-$60 or more, you might want to consider a build-your-own-pass for anything that’s already somewhat affordable.
+While that would be a great deal for services $40-$60 or more, you might want to consider a build-your-own-pass for anything that’s already somewhat affordable.

 Here are a few of the most popular attractions included with these tourist passes: